ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/client-api/data-subscriptions/consumption/how-to-consume-data-subscription.dotnet.markdown

-﻿# How to Consume a Data Subscription
+﻿# Data Subscriptions : How to Consume a Data Subscription

 ---